-There are only a few events that are celebrated worldwide, with New Year’s being celebrated in every corner of the earth.
+Only a few events are celebrated worldwide, with New Year’s being celebrated in every corner of the earth.

 Whether it’s the fireworks on the Sydney Harbour Bridge or the Ball Drop at Times Square, New Year’s Eve is always celebrated in extravagant style.

 Sydney New Years Eve 2023/2024, NYE Party Events, Harbour Fireworks & Tickets

 New Year’s Eve in Sydney is one of the most anticipated celebrations of the year.
 As it is summertime in Sydney and most people can enjoy the public holiday the next day, many flocks to the city for this massive celebration.

 Many live shows are scheduled throughout the city, but the fireworks display on top of the Sydney Harbour Bridge is the biggest draw card of the NYE event.